sist-cs120/acoustic-lan/src/project_2/part_2.md

 - Buffer: PHYRxFrame, is shared between PHY.Rx thread and MAC thread.
 Once a frame is correctly received by the physical layer, PHY.Rx thread will put the frame into this buffer.
 - Event: RX\_DONE, is issued by PHY.Rx thread, it notifies MAC thread to take the frame in PHYRxFrame and proceed to FrameDetection state.

-It is easy to extend the send-and-pray protocol to a more effective one: stop-and-wait ACK protocol. &quot;Upgrading&quot; the physical link in Project1 with ACK ability will provide reliability in data communication.
+It is easy to extend the send-and-pray protocol to a more effective one: stop-and-wait ACK protocol.
+'Upgrading' the physical link in Project1 with ACK ability will provide reliability in data communication.
 A reference stop-and-wait protocol is shown in Figure 4.

 ![](RackMultipart20220302-4-19oxl2x_html_4baae2d3e9586ef1.png)